rjdirisio/pyvibdmc/docs/potentials.rst

 `ctypes <https://docs.python.org/3/library/ctypes.html>`_.
 Once you compile a shared object
 ``.so`` file that calls the potential of interest, using the ``ctypes`` module, we can load in that call in Python.
-Say we had a shared library called ``lib_expot.so`` that takes in a pointer to an int, a pointer to the 2D coordinate array (num_atomsx3), and a pointer to the 1D potential array.
+Say we had a shared library called ``lib_expot.so`` that takes in a pointer to an int, a pointer to a coordinate array of doubles (num_atomsx3 on Python side), and a pointer to the 1D potential array, which in this case is of len(v)=1.

 Here is the example of how to load that in and call it::